 Differences between National Anthem and National Song

-National Song and National Anthem are both covered under the Polity segment of the IAS Exam.
+National Song and National Anthem are both covered under the Polity segment in line with the UPSC syllabus.
 Aspirants can refer to the following links to study this segment:

 - Indian Polity Notes for UPSC

 - Polity Syllabus and Strategy for UPSC